 The child repositories that will be updated with the parent repository configuration.

 The result of the replicate operation.
-Returns 0 on success.
+Returns 0 if successful.

 A table view of job synchronization information.

-In this example, a replica of the workflow manager parent repository Redlands is created in the Ohio and Arizona repositories.
+In this example, a replica of the Workflow Manager (Classic) parent repository Redlands is created in the Ohio and Arizona repositories.

 # Import arcpy module import arcpy # Check out any necessary licenses arcpy.CheckOutExtension("JTX") # Local variables: Input_Parent_Repository_URL = "http://ServerName/arcgis/rest/services/ServerObjectName/WMServer" Input_Parent_Repository_Name = "Redlands_Repository" Input_Multi_Name = "Ohio_Repository true http://ohioServer/arcgis/rest/services/SO/WMServer;AZ_Repository true http://AZServer/arcgis/rest/services/SO/JTServer" # Process: Replicate Job Data arcpy.CreateJobDataReplica_wmx(Input_Parent_Repository_URL, Input_Parent_Repository_Name, Input_Multi_Name)